andremanns/Modelling-the-Abundance-of-UK-Butterflies/methodology/README.md

 1. Site counts were grouped by species code and site code into ‘survey groups’.
 2. A filter was applied to remove survey groups without a baseline record.
 3. Baseline indices were hidden from the remaining survey groups for later comparison.
-4. Counts were log-transformed (for details see section titled ‘model distribution’).
+4. Counts were log-transformed (for details see section titled ‘[selecting a distribution](#Selecting-a-Distribution)’).
 5. A range of values were defined for each of the hyperparameters: lambda (eleven values log spaced between 10¯³ and 10³) and spline count (8 values between 4 and 11).
 This generated 88 hyperparameter combinations.
 6. A model was generated for each survey group using one of the hyperparameter combinations.
 The output of each model (a single baseline prediction per survey group) was stored in a DataFrame, containing all predictions for that set of hyperparameters.
 7. Step 5 was repeated for each combination of hyperparameters.